The Twigs

-The Twigs, aka Twigs, are the American twin sisters and musician/singer/songwriters Laura Good and Linda Good.
+The Twigs are the American twin sisters and musician/singer/songwriters Laura Good and Linda Good.
 Raised in Chicago, by way of Ohio and Mexico City, the twins are self-taught musicians who learned piano, guitar and songwriting by studying Beatles songs.
 Using their childhood nickname "Twigs" as their band name, the duo has released four albums.
 Their songs have appeared in film and television shows including "Love, Love, Love (Remix)" in Cruel Intentions 3 (Sony Pictures) and "Oh Mary" in Men in Trees (ABC).
 After being a well-known part of the alternative pop scene in Chicago, they moved to California in 2000, which launched their careers as songwriters and producers, and where the LA Weekly described them as, "...Silky voiced sirens with universal appeal."
 Linda toured separately as a keyboardist/backup singer with such notable acts as Jane's Addiction, The Mars Volta, Lisa Marie Presley, and Bitter:Sweet, while still co-writing with Laura on Twigs projects.
 They released a CD of rock/pop songs especially for children, Jump Right In in 2013.
 In 2017, Laura Good was featured in a short film with musicians Daniel Carlson and Bark Benton produced by the Bouffant Collective.
 Their most recent project was writing the original musical, Ladyship, which debuted at the New York Musical Theater Festival (NYMF) in New York City in 2019.
 The Twigs are currently based out of Los Angeles and Virginia.